-During the war bells were scarcely heard, as the Defence of the Realm Act imposed restrictions for safety’s sake, and as most bell ringers (the majority being men) left for war.
-The bells that rang out on the first Armistice Day alerted people nationwide of the establishment of peace, although ironically, these triumphant peals were not skillfully rung given the assortment of volunteers left behind.
+During the war bells were scarcely heard, as the Defence of the Realm Act imposed restrictions for safety’s sake, and as most bell ringers (the majority being men) had left for war.
+The bells that rang out on the first Armistice Day alerted people nationwide to the establishment of peace, although ironically, these triumphant peals were not skilfully rung given the assortment of volunteers left behind.
 Charlotte Czyzyk, First World War researcher at the Imperial War Museum, notes the significance of this year’s bells saying, ‘I think that silence throughout the war, then the joyful release with the bells, is very poignant.
 So it is wonderful that the British and German governments are working together to recreate that.’
 It is this poignant meeting of silence with bells, of waiting with release and of mourning with triumph that characterises the celebration of the Armistice.

 The Manchester Guardian reported on the original breaking of the silence from London the day after the original peace agreement was announced: ‘Then the church bells that we have never dared to ring but once on any great day of war, burst into a confident ringing.
 Big Ben over all, letting themselves go, like all London below them.’
 The culture secretary, Jeremy Wright, hopes that this year’s bells will ‘replicate the outpouring of relief that took place in 1918’, and that, through them, ‘we will come together to remember all those who lost their lives – regardless of nationality.’

 In the spirit of this, I began to browse some of the Bridgeman Images archive’s offerings on the Armistice.

 I was first drawn to this painting (above) of Theresa Bernstein’s, an artist little known despite her work’s span across the twentieth century.
 The piece commemorates the first anniversary of the end of the Great War.
 It is so vivid one can almost hear the triumphant ringing of the bells.